 *spoilers for The Walking Dead season 7 episode 1*

-Disappointed, is an apt description for what I felt immediately after having watched the season 7 opener of one of my absolutely favourite on-going shows.
+Disappointed, is an apt description for what I felt immediately after having watched the season 7 opener of one of my absolutely favourite ongoing shows.
 After the tears had been wiped away, I looked back on an hour of TV that seemed designed to shock without substance.
-The deaths were not shocking, the manner in which these characters died weren’t either.
-The blatant brutality, the blasé humiliation of these people we care about, and the heroing of an absolutely despicable villain in the form of Negan, was however.
+The deaths were not shocking, the manner in which these characters died wasn’t either.
+The blatant brutality, the blasé humiliation of these people we care about, and the heroing of an absolutely despicable villain in the form of Negan, was, however.
 Perhaps worst of all – the pacing was annoying, the story thin, and the episode a teensy bit boring, to be honest.
 This felt like unnecessarily drawn out torture porn – shock without any awe.

 Call me uptight, but I don’t find much joy in watching indulgent soliloquies performed by a bat-wielding caricature of a maniac while Glenn’s eye is popping out of his head, or Rick is choking on his own snot begging to be let off the gruesome task of cutting up his own son’s arm.